 But, you may ask, how can I increase the surface agitation?

 Actually, it is pretty simple.
 Just get your hands on a decent air pump and air stone.
-Setup the air stone with the pump and leave it on 24/7.
+Set up the air stone with the pump and leave it on 24/7.
 The bubbles from the air stone reach the surface of the water and agitate it.
 As a result, more oxygen dissolves into the water.
-It ultimately results in a healthier tank for crayfish.
+This ultimately results in a healthier tank for crayfish.

 Letting The Crayfish Have Access To Oxygen

-Now, if you don’t have an air pump for some reason or don’t want to buy one, there is another option you can go for.
-In this option, we’ll have to setup the habitat in such a way that the crayfish can get above the water level if necessary.
+Now, if you don’t have an air pump or don’t want to buy one, there is another option you can consider.
+In this option, we’ll have to set up the habitat so that the crayfish can rise above the water level if necessary.

 We can simply accomplish this by placing a large stone in the middle of the aquarium.
 Make sure the top portion of the stone rises above the water level.

-So, if the oxygen level gets too low in the water, the crayfish can simply crawl to the top of the stone and get access to oxygen.
+So, if the oxygen level in the water becomes too low, the crayfish can simply crawl to the top of the stone to obtain oxygen.

 1. Tank With Aerator

 In this case, your crayfish tank has an aeration system.
 So, there is an air pump pumping out air through an air stone 24/7.
-As a result, there is plenty of surface agitation that results in more oxygen dissolved into the water.
+As a result, there is plenty of surface agitation, which results in more oxygen being dissolved into the water.

 So, you can nearly fill up the tank with water.
 However, I’ll suggest to keep about 2 inches of free space from the top of the tank.